-What is the Ayurvedic view on coffee?
+Coffee and Ayurveda: what is the Ayurvedic view on coffee?
 And what kind of Ayurvedic properties does coffee have?
 Coffee is kind of controversial in health circles.
 Some sources say coffee is bad for you; others say coffee has many benefits.
 As always the Ayurvedic answer is more nuanced: whether coffee is good for you very much depends on a number of factors.
-(You didn’t think I would write an anti-coffee blog post, did you? ;-) )
+(You didn’t think I would write a completely anti-coffee blog post, did you? ;-) )

 Ayurvedic properties of coffee